 In a way, this does make sense.
 When used for this purpose, there is far less control over the amount of contact a person has with propylene glycol.
 But it’s important to note that all studies done in this regard are about the smoke in general.
 This means there are several other components that may be present.
 As of right now, there is no way to confirm the exact role propylene glycol plays in any negative reactions.

 No solid, human-based studies have confirmed any major issues with propylene glycol consumption.

 Only extreme cases involving rapid injections of medications with these components have shown any potential.
 Infants, babies in the womb, and the elderly may be more sensitive to it.12 With this said, these are extreme circumstances.
 Propylene glycol toxicity is rare.

 The fact of the matter is that science can’t confirm how it can is yet.
 Much of the concern over propylene glycol may stem from confusion with its deadlier cousin, ethylene glycol.
 That said, there’s nothing wrong with wanting fewer added chemicals in our food, or in pet food.

 What can you, as a consumer do if you’re concerned about propylene glycol?
 Read labels, and do your homework.
 Look up a company to see what food additives they use.
 Also, be aware there are other names for propylene glycol.
 If you see 1,2-propanediol or 1,2-dihydroxypropane, know that these are synonyms.
-At the moment, you’re likely not in danger from propylene glycol.
-But if you want to play it safe, being a conscious shopper will carry you far.
+At the moment, you’re likely not in danger from propylene glycol in food or other sources.
+But if you want to play it safe, being a conscious shopper will take you far.